orkhanM/go-sdk/README.md

 ## Contributing

 We welcome contributions to the SDK!
-Please see See [CONTRIBUTING.md](/CONTRIBUTING.md) for details of how to contribute.
+Please see [CONTRIBUTING.md](/CONTRIBUTING.md) for details of how to contribute.

 ## Acknowledgements / Alternatives